publishpress/PublishPress-Blocks/src/readme.txt

  * Add: Separate pages for Settings and Default block settings
  * Fix: Alt attribute for img tag in Images Slider block
  * Fix: Hide notification when asking for a review
+ * Fix: Double border-top in editor for body in Advanced Accordion block
  * Remove: Obsolete Translations page
  * Remove: AdvQueryControls component